RedBearAK/toshy/README.md

  1. Custom function to make the `Enter` key behave pretty much like it does in the Finder, in most Linux file managers.
 Mainly what this enables is using the `Enter` key to quickly rename files, while still leaving it usable in text fields like `Find` and the location bar.
 Not perfect, but works OK in most cases.

- 1. Evolving fix for the problem of `Cmd+W` unexpectedly failing to close a lot of Linux "child" windows and "dialog" windows (that want either `Escape` or `Alt+F4` to close), leading to a bad unconscious habit of hitting `Cmd+W` followed immediately by `Cmd+Q` (which becomes a problem when you're actually using macOS at the time).
+ 1. Evolving fix for the problem of `Cmd+W` unexpectedly failing to close a lot of Linux "child" windows and "dialog" windows (that have no binding to `Ctrl+W` and want either `Escape` or `Alt+F4/Ctrl+Q` to close).
+This can lead to a bad unconscious habit of hitting `Cmd+W` followed immediately by `Cmd+Q` (which becomes a problem when you're actually using macOS).
 The list of windows targeted by this pair of keymaps will grow over time, with input from users encountering the issue.

  1. Fix for shortcut behavior in file save/open dialogs in apps like Firefox, now that WM_NAME is available.
 This is an addition to the "Finder Mods" that mimic Finder keyboard behavior in most common Linux file manager apps.